Workday/canvas-kit/modules/popup-stack/README.md

 Stack for managing popup UIs to coordinate global concerns like escape key handling and rendering order.
 The popup stack is framework agnostic.
 The popup stack uses a shared array as the stack.
 This sharing is enforced.
-If the stack variable has already been declared, the first-instantiated will be used.
+If the window stack variable (`window.workday.__popupStack`) has already been declared, the first-instantiated instance will be used.
 There is no need to worry about bootstrapping at a specific time.

 All Popup-style UIs within a page should register with this stack in order to properly function together.